 It is true that some women use black cohosh, blue cohosh, and other herbs in combinations to stimulate labor.
 Therefore, the herbs are also popular for aborti*n.

-The amount of herbs are varied.
+The number of herbs is varied.
 We can hardly find the exact dosage for inducing a miscarriage with the herbs.
-Some women directly suffer from miscarriage while others may not miscarry at all (dependent on the individual) and can result in an incomplete miscarriage.
+Some women directly suffer from a miscarriage while others may not miscarry at all (dependent on the individual) and can result in an incomplete miscarriage.

 Black and Blue Cohosh Side Effects/ Risks